top of page

 The Intriguing Connection Between Ferritin and Inflammation:

-Beyond its role in iron regulation, ferritin's relationship with inflammation is equally fascinating.
-During times of infection or injury, the body's immune response triggers an acute-phase reaction.
-This response prompts the liver to produce more ferritin, which acts as an innate defense mechanism to sequester iron.
-By limiting iron availability, the body restricts its usage by pathogens, thereby hindering their growth.
-Consequently, elevated ferritin levels can signify the presence of inflammation or an ongoing immune response.
+Beyond its role in iron regulation, ferritin's relationship with inflammation is equally significant.
+During times of infection or injury, the immune system triggers an acute-phase response, which involves increased production of hepcidin by the liver.
+Hepcidin reduces iron release from storage and intestinal absorption, leading to a rise in ferritin levels as iron is sequestered within cells.
+This innate defense mechanism limits iron availability to pathogens, hindering their growth.
+Consequently, elevated ferritin levels can be an indicator of inflammation or an active immune response.

 Ferritin as an Inflammatory Marker: